metacritical/bridge_transformer/paper/complete_paper.md

 1. We introduce the bridge neural network architecture, which enables seamless integration of external knowledge without context window pollution.
 2. We present a training methodology for teaching models to recognize knowledge boundaries and activate bridge mechanisms.
 3. We outline a neural query representation approach that translates internal states to retrieval queries.
-4. We propose evaluation frameworks to assess the effectiveness of BNNs in knowledge integration tasks.

-## 2. Related Work
+4. We propose evaluation frameworks to assess the effectiveness of BNNs in knowledge integration tasks.## 2.
+Related Work

 ### 2.1 Retrieval-Augmented Language Models

 Retrieval-augmented language models enhance generation capabilities by incorporating external knowledge.
 REALM [4] and RAG [5] pioneered this approach, using dense retrievers to fetch relevant documents that are then provided as additional context for language modeling.
 Subsequent work has refined these approaches with improved retrievers [6], rerankers [7], and more sophisticated integration methods [8].
+Recent advances include RETRO [22], which retrieves from trillions of tokens, Self-RAG [27] for self-reflection, and corrective RAG [29] for improved accuracy.
+Comprehensive surveys [16, 23, 30] highlight the rapid evolution of this field.

 ### 2.2 Parameter-Efficient Fine-Tuning